We Americans like our mayonnaise.

-This recipe is delicious, and it whips up in minutes.
+This colorful homemade mayonnaise recipe is delicious, whips up in minutes, and smells amazing.
 It is based on the Nourishing Traditions cookbook recipe, and it is loaded with valuable enzymes due to the raw nature of the food.
-It will last two weeks in the refrigerator.
+It will last two full weeks in the refrigerator.

 - 1 egg at room temperature